- Who exactly needs to detox?

-Anyone, at any age, can benefit from a detox programme.
+Anyone can benefit from a detox program.
+You don't need to be sick and you don't need to be well.
 The act of detoxifying the body is not only an incredibly powerful way to jump-start any treatment or wellness regimen but also one of the most powerful PREVENTATIVE health measures you can take.
-People with the following conditions will undoubtedly feel a significant shift from this programme: Low energy, irritability, lacklustre, despondency, anxiety/depression, lethargy, brain fog or insomnia, stiff joints, body pain or inflammation, poor digestion, IBS, gastritis, constipation, bloating or gas, Candida overgrowth or parasites, headaches, allergies, low immunity, hormone imbalances, cravings/addictions for sugar, carbs, alcohol or caffeine.
-That said, the following conditions require that you advised your health care practitioner before you apply to the program: Insufficient kidney function, severe anaemia and Type 1 Diabetes.
-If you are pregnant or breastfeeding, it is not recommended that you undergo a detox programme since your body is on a different mission at this time.
-Keep in mind too that this programme is guided and supported in real time, so amendments to the protocol can always be made to best support your specific health goals and challenges.
+People with the following conditions will undoubtedly feel a significant shift from this program: Low energy, irritability, lacklustre, despondency, anxiety/depression, lethargy, brain fog or insomnia, stiff joints, body pain or inflammation, poor digestion, IBS, gastritis, constipation, bloating or gas, Candida overgrowth or parasites, headaches, allergies, low immunity, hormone imbalances, cravings/addictions for sugar, carbs, alcohol or caffeine.

 The majority of participants lose between 2-5 kg in 7 days.
 This is not a weight loss programme, but the nature of a detox is to burn fat.
 Non-water-soluble toxins are stored in our fat cells and so when we ramp up fat metabolism, we eliminate toxins and weight (fat) loss is unavoidable.
 If you do not want to lose any weight, you will be given guidelines in the Post-Detox information on how to put back any weight loss in a healthy and sustainable way.
 Equally, if you want to continue on after the program losing weight until you reach your optimum weight, you are in a very strong position to do so and will also be given tips on how to achieve appropriate weight loss in a safe way.

 Yes.
-My protocol is based on the Ayurvedic system of detoxification called Pancha Karma.
-In Ayurvedic medicine, it is recommended that anyone trying to conceive, both men and woman, undergoes a full Panchakarma program to prepare the body for the conception.
-Ayurveda also teaches that the quality of both the egg and sperm can be improved and strengthened by properly eliminating the toxins stored within the body.
+My protocol is based on the Ayurvedic system of detoxification called Panchakarma.
+In Ayurvedic medicine, it is recommended that anyone trying to conceive, both men and woman, undergoes a full Panchakarma program to prepare the body for conception.
+Ayurveda also teaches that the quality of both the egg and sperm can be improved and strengthened by properly eliminating the toxins stored within the body before conception.
 According to Ayurvedic medicine and many holistic health practices, the process of deep cleaning not only boosts the chance of conception but can also create a healthier fetus.

 No, you do not need to be a good cook or have any kitchen skills.
 The dishes you will make are extremely basic and practically foolproof.
 There are no complicated recipes and anyone can make these simple mono-diet dishes.